Bad Influence: How the Internet Hijacked Our Health

 Want to track your blood sugar?
 Your heart rate?
 Your sleep?
 You can.
 Need to focus?
 Want to lose weight fast?
 Everything is a click away.

-As NHS waiting times grow ever longer and patients in the US are priced out of medical care altogether, online health hacks have become indispensable.
-From mental wellbeing influencers promoting untested therapies, to entrepreneurs peddling their own alternative remedies, the advice seems to really make sense.
+As NHS waiting times grow ever longer and patients in the US are priced out of medical care altogether, influencers have filled the gap.
+From doctors promoting new therapies, to entrepreneurs selling solutions, these self-styled experts glow with good health and guarantee results.

-These self-styled experts glow with good health and they guarantee results but they don’t know us or our medical history.
+But they are not familiar with our medical history.
 They don't owe us a duty of care.
 And they're rarely either qualified or impartial.
 So why do we trust them?

 About the author